 Journals are essentially academic magazines — articles, reviews, opinion pieces or even professional updates, for example, can be published in a journal.
 Issues, or parts, are released throughout the year.
-They are then bound together by year, or volume, and put on our shelves.
+They are then bound or boxed together by year, or volume, and put on our shelves.

 If you want to find an article, you need to find:

 In the Law Library, we have a vast collection of journals and they are shelved in 4 areas, alphabetically: